IT graduate jobs

 Database administrator

-Involved in the planning and development of the database, you'll troubleshoot issues on behalf of the user.
-It's your job to ensure the data is consistent, secure and retrievable in an emergency.
-As companies depend on effective databases, the role can be demanding as there's pressure to keep everything running smoothly.
+As someone involved in the planning and development of the database, you'll troubleshoot issues on behalf of the user.
+It's your job to ensure the data is consistent, secure, and retrievable in an emergency.
+As companies depend on effective databases, the role can be demanding, as there's pressure to keep everything running smoothly.

-Familiarity with data manipulation languages, knowledge of database design and business awareness are all skills you'll need.
+You'll need skills in data manipulation languages, database design, and business awareness.
 It's worth gaining some experience in programming and familiarising yourself with as many database technologies and operating systems as possible.
-Most positions require knowledge of structured query language (SQL), Unix and DBMS.
+Most positions require knowledge of structured query language (SQL), Unix, and DBMS.

 Discover what a database administrator does.